-Maktsalongen works with gender issues on three levels: the structure, organization and the individual.
+Maktsalongen works with gender equality on three levels: structural, organizational and individual:

 Creating equality requires major structural changes.
 This requires a discussion and debate about the structures that create inequality.
 Maktsalongen aims to create such discussions and debates.
-This has mainly been done through seminars and by releasing reports that discuss and illustrates conditions in the young civil society.
+This has mainly been done through seminars, creating and participating in debates on traditional as well as social media.

-A change in the structure and work of organizations is required in order to achieve the goal of gender equality in civil society.
-But until we have reached that, there are many people who are effected by the gender inequality that still exists in the organizations.
-Therefore, Maktsalongen has networking and mentoring programs for women * who are leaders on a local, regional and national level in their organizations.
-By bringing women together they can support and encourage each other, share experiences and inspiration.
+Structural change and working with and within organizations is required in order to achieve the goal of gender equality in civil society.
+But until we have reached that, there are many people who are effected by the gender inequality that still exists.
+Therefore, Maktsalongen has networking and mentorship programs for women who are leaders in their organizations or movements.
+By bringing women together they can support, inspire, encourage each other and share experiences.